Languages of Vatican City

 Vatican City uses Italian in its official documents and as its main working language.
 However, many other languages are also used by institutions situated within the state, such as the Holy See and the Swiss Guard, as well as personally by its diverse population.

 History

 During the Roman Empire, Latin was the language spoken in the area corresponding to the present Vatican City.
-The subsequent Papal States also used Latin for official purposes during the first centuries of their existence, while Italian was commonly spoken.
-In 1870 the area became part of the Kingdom of Italy, whose official language was Italian.
+The subsequent Papal States also used Latin for official purposes during the first centuries of their existence.
+In 1870, the area became part of the Kingdom of Italy, whose official language was Italian.

-In 1929 the Lateran Treaty established Vatican City as an independent state.
+In 1929, the Lateran Treaty established Vatican City as an independent state.
 The Fundamental Law of Vatican City State does not establish an official language, but its laws are published in Italian in a supplement to the Acta Apostolicae Sedis (official gazette of the Holy See), which is mainly in Latin.

 Since the state came into existence in 1929, most of the buildings situated within it predated it by centuries.
 Inscriptions can be found in them mainly in Latin, but also in Italian, Greek, French and German.